After each step, see if you still need help.

 Check that everything's on, connected, and in range

 Make sure that your Internet router is connected to your modem and that both are powered on.
 If your router and modem are combined, make sure that the device is powered on.

 Keep your Apple TV in range of your router.
 If it's too far away, your Apple TV won't get a signal.
 To avoid signal issues, don't place your Apple TV directly on or within a foot of your Wi-Fi router.

 On Apple TV 4K or Apple TV HD, go to Settings > Network.
 On Apple TV (2nd or 3rd generation), go to Settings > General > Network.
 Choose the name of a compatible Wi-Fi network to join.
 If asked, enter your Wi-Fi password.
 If you don’t know your password, get help.

-Apple TV can’t connect to networks that require an additional or secondary login, such as signing into a webpage.
-These networks, called captive networks, can include free and pay networks in places like businesses, schools, dorms, apartments, hotels, and stores.
+Apple TV can't connect to captive networks, which are networks that require an additional or secondary login.
+Captive networks can include free and pay networks in places like businesses, schools, dorms, apartments, hotels, and stores.

 Restart your Apple TV, router, and modem

 After you restart each device, see if you still need help.
 On Apple TV 4K or Apple TV HD, go to Settings > System and select Restart.
 On Apple TV (2nd or 3rd generation), go to Settings > General and select Restart.

 Unplug your router and your cable or DSL modem from power.
 Then plug them back in.

 Use an Ethernet cable and check for software updates